Watch Us on VirtualSC

 Our students were filmed for videos that will be shown during the course.
 The students included Lana Cedeno, Cole Haywood, Alasia Pifher, and Triallen Washington.
 SCSDB educators Cathi Holst and Kristen Milner rehearsed with the students, advised on American Sign Language, and interpreted.
 Dr. Eric Weber, director of statewide interpreting services and ASL programs, provided resources on Deaf culture, and voice over translation during the video editing process.

 Cole Haywood and Triallen Washington were interviewed about life at the SC School for the Deaf and the Blind.
-Here a little of what they had to say:
+Here is a little of what they had to say:

 Cole: “My favorite thing is to be involved with sports . . .
 I participate in basketball, track, and I will be playing football my ninth grade year.